adithya-reji/tstall/README.md

 * `sqlite3`
 * A supported package manager: `apt`, `dnf`, `yum`, `pacman`, `zypper`

-> ⚠️ **Disclaimer**: This project is provided as-is without warranty.
-It interacts with system-level package managers — use caution and review changes before running.
+> 🔍 *Note: This tool interacts with system package managers.
+While it's designed to be safe, please review commands and logs before use.*